iniqy/RUDE/docs/Assembly.md

 At least loctite all grub screws + bolts going in the HSP steering links.
 Arms should be able to move freely, don't tighten the M3 bolts that function as joints.

 [Info document](https://docs.google.com/presentation/d/1HM81BQhkKSFr_ZRTIKP950ZJcJBYzyWOIWn2UdTEApA/edit?usp=sharing) not everything is relevant for RUDE but its an informative read.
-RUDE uses new differential (diff) housings that should be a perfect fit for every HSP 02024.
+RUDE uses new differential (diff) housings that should be a perfect fit for every good HSP 02024.
+There seems to be quite a quality difference between AliExpress vendors.
+All HSP parts from the store recommended in the BOM seems to last much longer.
+If your HSP diffs don't fit in the diff case well, consider buying theirs.

+Install 190mm ⌀5mm steel rods through the two ⌀5mm holes in the sides of the chassis.

 To make sure your diffs last as long as possible fill the inside ~80% with diff oil [50k-100k Cst].
 Image below shows how it looks from factory (full of air, which is bad):
 ![inside_diff.jpg](inside_diff.jpg)